fjcloud/transcript-app/prompt.md

 5. Frontend sends WAV file and language to Go server (`POST /transcribe`)
 6. Go server forwards request with language parameter to Whisper API
 7. Transcription result is returned and displayed to the user

+### Summarization Flow
+1. After transcription is displayed, user clicks "Summarize" button
+2. Frontend sends transcription text as JSON to Go server (`POST /summarize`)
+3. Go server creates OpenAI-compatible chat completion request with:
+   - System prompt: Instructions for summarization task
+   - User prompt: The transcription text to summarize
+4. Go server forwards request to LLM API endpoint
+5. LLM generates a concise summary of the transcription
+6. Summary result is returned and displayed to the user
+7. User can copy the summary to clipboard